 The Mood Disorder Questionnaire (MDQ) includes 13 questions associated with bipolar disorder symptoms.

 Pediatric Symptom Checklist (PSC-17) is a brief screening questionnaire used by pediatricians and other health professionals to identify psychosocial problems and improve treatment in children.
 It is available in many languages.

 Center for Epidemiological Studies Depression Scale for Children (CES-DC), ages 6-17 years, is a 20-item self-report questionnaire for young people.
 It asks them to rate how many depressive symptoms they have experienced in the last week and is useful for tracking depressive symptoms over time.

 Drug and alcohol abuse (including prescription drug abuse)

-- CAGE-AID is a commonly used, five-question tool used to screen for drug and alcohol use.
-The CAGE is a quick questionnaire to help determine if an alcohol assessment is needed.
-If a person answers yes to two or more questions, a complete assessment is advised.
+CAGE-AID is a commonly used, four-question tool used to screen for drug and alcohol use.
+The CAGE is a quick questionnaire to help determine if an alcohol and/or drug assessment is needed.
+If a person answers yes to one or more questions, a complete substance use assessment is advised.

 Post-traumatic stress disorder